woocommerce/woocommerce-paypal-payments/readme.txt

 * Fix - Allow PUI Gateway for refund processor #2192
 * Fix - Notice on newly created block cart checkout #2211
 * Fix - Apple Pay button in the editor #2177
+* Fix - Allow shipping callback and skipping confirmation page from any express button #2236
+* Enhancement - Use admin theme color #1602

 = 2.7.0 - 2024-04-30 =
 * Fix - Zero sum subscriptions cause CANNOT_BE_ZERO_OR_NEGATIVE when using Vault v3 #2152